Seung-Yoon/eclipse-svg-icons/README.txt

 from within the project directory.

+To view which icons still lack an SVG version, you can run:

+$ ant missing

+This is print a list of icons where a .gif images exists but no similarly named .svg file.

 While the icons should work with any capable SVG editor or viewer, Inkscape is the preferred tool, which is open source and available
 at: http://inkscape.org/.